 This project also developed as a way to digitize and mobilize York University’s unique archival holdings; specifically the archival holdings associated with the Centre for Research on Latin America and the Caribbean (CERLAC), Centre for Refugee Studies, and the Harriet Tubman Institute for Research on Africa and Its Diasporas, and York Centre for Asian Research (YCAR).
 The director of each Organized Research Unit (ORU) chose, or worked with the Library to choose, one collection that would be mobilized for this project and one Research Assistant (RA) who would work with this collection during the tenure of the grant.
 The RA selected 200 items from an ORU-connected collection and created a digital archive, exhibit, and document analysis examples that formed the basis of the Assignment Guides featured in this Guide.

-This work was supported by the work of four Research Assistants:
+This Guide was developed based on the work of four Research Assistants: